ArborealAudio/OmniAmp/Notes.md

   - FX Loop
   - Post cab & verb
 - SIMD for reverb.
 Maybe cut channels in half and let SIMD do the rest?
 - ~~Pedal is no longer working~~ Had to rewind chowdsp_wdf to a prior commit.
-Should figure out what caused the issue and submit a PR
+Should figure out what caused the issue and submit a PR (but it's working when pulling from upstream on Linux??)
 - Preset menu (start out with just the ability to save user presets)
 - Parameter smoothing
 - [BACK-BURNER] Advanced options including stereo/mono switch, stereo/MS linking for compressor